OfficeDev/teams-toolkit-samples/deep-linking-hello-world-tab-without-sso-M365/README.md

-# Getting Started with Hello World Tab Without SSO Sample
+# Getting Started with Deeplinking Hello World Tab Without SSO Sample

 > Note: Please be advised that this sample repository is currently in **Public Preview**, with a lot of active development work taking place.
 Please expect breaking changes as we continue to iterate.
 >